The challenges of caring for elderly parents

 Our parents bring us up and do everything for us when we are children, so it can come as a shock when they start to require care themselves.
 We know it will eventually happen, but it can be difficult to deal with when it does.
 We don’t want to see our parents, who have been strong authority figures throughout our lives, as people who are vulnerable or who need help.

-As a child of a person who needs care, you have a lot to consider and there are important decisions to make.
+Be realistic about how you can help: As a child of a person who needs care, you have a lot to consider and there are important decisions to make.
 You must consider your circumstances as well as the circumstances of your parent, and look realistically at what you will be able to do to contribute to their care.

-You may have noticed that your parent has been struggling for a while… perhaps something sudden has happened, like a fall or an accident, that is making you look at their care needs in more depth now.
+Don’t procrastinate the decision: You may have noticed that your parent has been struggling for a while… perhaps something sudden has happened, like a fall or an accident, that is making you look at their care needs in more depth now.
 Or perhaps a general decline in their physical, mental, emotional or cognitive health has been taking place.
 Either way, when long-term care is required for your parents, conversations must take place and decisions must be made.

-Bear in mind that your parent or parents may initially resist your encouragement to get care and support.
+Be flexible and approach the topic with sensitivity: Bear in mind that your parent or parents may initially resist your encouragement to get care and support.
 They have probably been independent for their whole adult lives and are not keen on any suggestion that they need to depend on anybody else to look after them.
 They may also be afraid that they will be forced to leave their beloved home and surroundings that are familiar to them.

-You will need to approach this topic with sensitivity.
 It is not easy to have these conversations, but it is important to persist.
 Explain that you do not think they are safe on their own without support, or that you are worried they are struggling to manage.
 Persuading parents to accept help can be difficult, but there are ways to lead the conversation so that everybody is open and honest about their hopes and fears.

-Assess your needs and make a plan
+Assess your parents’ needs and make a plan

-How to get a care plan
+Get a care plan

 It will be important to make a care plan.
 This is a document that sets out the support your parents need and it is achieved by requesting an assessment from social services.
 The care plan will include recommendations on the support that is required and will set out a ‘personal budget’, which is the amount that the council will contribute towards paying for this care.